seeafish/Spark-inf/README.md

 Running Order
 -------------

-All templates can be run in the same Resource Group.
+All templates should be run in the same Resource Group.

 1. Vnet
 2. Keyvault